angularjs-foundation/video-exercises/README.md

 ## Issues

-If you have any issues, please file a GitHub issue and we will address it immediately.
+If you run into any problems, please file a [GitHub Issue](https://github.com/angularjs-foundation/video-exercises/issues) and we will address it immediately.
 Thanks!